CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 * Single subscription scope— this means reservation discount is applied to matching resources in an entire Azure subscription.
 * Shared scope— lets you apply reservation discounts to matching resources used by multiple eligible subscriptions connected to the same billing scope, which can include more than one Azure subscriptions.

+**7. Savings Plan:**

+Your hourly usage data from the last 7, 30, and 60 days is used to determine the best savings plan purchases.
+Azure estimates the costs you would have incurred if you had a savings plan and compares them to the real pay-as-you-go charges you actually experienced over the time period.
+Every quantity you used throughout the time period is factored into the computation.
+It is advised to make a commitment at a level that will optimise your savings.

+For example, your consumption may fluctuate between 50 and 70 virtual machines at times.
+Azure determines your savings in this example for both the 50 and 70 VM amounts.
+The recommendation computation indicates that savings are maximised for a savings plan commitment large enough to cover 50 VMs because the 70 VM utilization is intermittent, and the suggestion is given for that commitment.

+Note the following points:

+- Recommendations for savings plans are generated using your personal on-demand usage rates.
+- Calculating recommendations does not use the instance size family; rather, it uses individual sizes.
+- On the same day that you purchase a commitment for a scope, the recommended commitment for that scope is decreased.
+- However, it may take up to 25 days to update the suggestion for the commitment amount across scopes.
+For instance, if you base your purchase on shared scope suggestions, it may take up to 25 days for the single subscription scope recommendations to go down.
+- Azure doesn't produce recommendations at this time for the management group scope.

 ### **Task 7: Move to PAAS**

 Infrastructure as a service (IaaS) and platform as a service (PaaS) are cloud service models.